gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 ![eclipse-download-2](./img/eclipse_download_2.png)

-After the download is complete, unzip the file and run the **eclipse.exe** file inside the ecilpse folder.
+After the download is complete, unzip the file and run the **eclipse.exe** file inside the `ecilpse` folder.

 ![eclipse-download-3](./img/eclipse_download_3.png)

-Browse the workspace path and click Launch.
+Browse the workspace path and click `Launch`.
-Then close the welcome tab and click the Open Perspective icon at the upper right corner.
-Select the Java.
+Then close the welcome tab and click the `Open Perspective` icon at the upper right corner.
+Select the `Java`.

 ![eclipse-download-4](./img/eclipse_download_4.png)